DayoDak/Twitter-web-scrapping/README.md

 ![Nigeria Decides](Voters.jpg)

-This project is an RStudio project on Twitter Text Analysis of the three presidential candidates of the Major  three political parties in Nigeria for the upcoming 2023 presidential election.
-This project was aimed at getting insights on Twitter users in Nigeria towards the 2023 presidential elections.
-Twitter was chosen as the choice social media tool to access vast opinions as this is a tool heavily used by Nigeria’s political elites and the largest percentage of the youth population in the country.
+This project is an RStudio project on Twitter Text Analysis of the three presidential candidates of the Major three political parties in Nigeria for the 2023 presidential election.
+This project was aimed at getting insights from Twitter users in Nigeria towards the 2023 presidential elections.
+Twitter was chosen as the choice social media tool to access vast opinions, this is a tool heavily used by Nigeria’s political elites and the largest percentage of the youth population in the country.

 ## Problem Statements
 - What are the most frequent words?